Google awards $25 million in global AI impact grants

 Each recipient organization will receive roughly $500,000 to $2 million.

-As part of the challenge, Google AI staff from its labs around the world as well as Googlers who focus on matters of privacy and security will be assigned to consult and advise the award winners.
-40 percent of winners from Google.org is also part of the initiative have no prior experience with machine learning.
+As part of the challenge, Google AI staff from its labs around the world, as well as Googlers who focus on matters of privacy and security, will be assigned to consult and advise the award winners.
+Forty percent of the winners from Google.org have no prior experience with machine learning.

 Winners from 12 nations around the world include: